-It is assumed that the water properties change only gradually with depth so that five sampling depths can characterize the vertical variation of nutrients (three depths at the two shallow Boston Harbor stations.)
+It is assumed that the water properties change only gradually with depth so that five sampling depths can characterize the vertical variation of nutrients.
 It is assumed that the spatial scales of variation are large enough that the sampling locations selected for each region are representative of water quality for that region.
 It is also assumed that since surveys are conducted independent of tidal influence and weather that the annual survey frequency is high enough that fluctuations in conditions due to weather or tide will not result in biased results.